dalyn-lambert/Toukei-Time/README.md

 email: `shoko@jujutsuhigh.edu`
 password: `gojorulez`

+The word Toukei - 統計(とうけい) - means statistics in Japanese.

 ## Background

 I have been studying Japanese with various level of intesity since 2018.
 However, in 2022 I started to get serious about consuming native materials in Japanese and began tracking my time spent on stuch things in Japanese.
 By 2023 I had accumulated a lot of data in Notion, but lacked any type of visualization that showed my progress.